AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/Items/Weapons/Specific weapons drafts/Menacing Lantern.md

 ### Suggested progress line:

 >[!info]- Rarity systems clarification
 >I suggest *two different rarity systems*, which need to be approved or denied by the team.
-Those include [[4-tier rarity system sketch]] and [[6-tier rarity system sketch]].
+Those include [[Rarity and drop-rate systems]] and [[6-tier rarity system sketch]].
 As for now, I will drop two suggestions regarding this weapon's progression.

 *Values in range, f.e.
 1-10%, mean it is a single, randomly chosen value between 1 and 10%.*